Eric Stevens

 Eric James Stevens (born October 1, 1989) is an American former football fullback.
 He played college football for the University of California, Berkeley.
 The St. Louis Rams signed him as an undrafted free agent in 2013.
 He is the brother of former NFL tight end Craig Stevens.

 Following his football career, Stevens joined the Los Angeles Fire Department as a firefighter.
 After only a few short years in the department, he was diagnosed with amyotrophic lateral sclerosis.

-Early years
+Early life

 Stevens was selected first-team All-Bay League and to the Daily Breeze All-Area squad as a 2007 senior when he recorded 110 tackles and 7.0 tackles for loss, while also averaging 30.0 yards per catch on 14 receptions (three touchdowns) for a total of 420 receiving yards.
 He also added All-Bay League honors in wrestling.

 College career

 Stevens played in 35 games with 10 starts during his five seasons with the program from 2008 to 2012 that included a full season out of action due to injury in 2011 and another in which he did not play when he redshirted as a true freshman in 2008.
 He contributed 14 rushes for 53 yards, nine catches for 55 yards and a touchdown and one kick return for 11 yards as he totaled 146 all purpose yards and made 12 tackles on special teams.
 As a senior in 2012, he played in 12 games with five starts at fullback after missing the entire 2011 season and 2012 spring practices due to a knee injury suffered during training camp in 2011.
 He posted career bests with 13 rushes for 51 yards and nine receptions for 55 yards, with his rushing numbers both fifth on the team.
 In 2011, he missed the entire season after injuring his knee during training camp.
 In 2010 Stevens was the team's top fullback, playing in 11 games and starting five.
 In 2009, he was primarily on special teams and also as a backup fullback.
 In 2008, he redshirted and did not play.